USS S-19

-USS S-19 (SS-124) was a first-group (S-1 or "Holland") S-class submarine of the United States Navy.
-She was in commission from 1921 to 1922 and from 1923 to 1934 and served in both the Atlantic and Pacific Oceans.
+USS S-19 (SS-124) was an S-18-class submarine, also referred to as an S-1-class or "Holland"-type, of the United States Navy, in commission from 1924 to 1938.

+Design

+The S-18-class had a length of 219 ft 3 in overall, a beam of 20 ft 8 in, and a mean draft of 17 ft 3 in.
+They displaced 930 LT on the surface and 1094 LT submerged.
+All S-class submarines had a crew of 4 officers and 34 enlisted men, when first commissioned.
+They had a diving depth of 200 ft.

+For surface running, the S-18-class were powered by two 600 bhp NELSECO diesel engines, each driving one propeller shaft.
+When submerged each propeller was driven by a 1175 hp Ridgway Dynamo & Engine Company electric motor.
+They could reach 14.5 kn on the surface and 11 kn underwater.

+The boats were armed with four 21 in torpedo tubes in the bow.
+They carried eight reloads, for a total of twelve torpedoes.
+The S-18-class submarines were also armed with a single 4 in/50 caliber deck gun.

-Construction and commissioning
+Construction

-S-19′s keel was laid down on 15 August 1918 by the Electric Boat Company in New York City on subcontract to Bethlehem Shipbuilding Corporation's Fore River Shipyard in Quincy, Massachusetts.
-She was launched on 21 June 1920, sponsored by Miss Genevieve Kittinger (daughter of Commander T. A. Kittinger, U.S. Navy inspector of ordnance), and commissioned on 24 August 1921.
+S-19s keel was laid down on 15 August 1918, by the Electric Boat Company, of New York City, on subcontract to Bethlehem Shipbuilding Corporation's Fore River Shipyard, in Quincy, Massachusetts.
+She was launched on 21 June 1920, sponsored by Miss Genevieve Kittinger, and commissioned on 24 August 1921.

 Service history

-After preliminary shakedown operations, S-19 was decommissioned and returned to the contractor on 8 March 1922 for further work to remedy defects revealed in her first weeks of operation.
+After preliminary shakedown operations, S-19 was decommissioned and returned to the contractor, on 8 March 1922, for further work to remedy defects revealed in her first weeks of operation.
 Upon her return to the United States Navy, S-19 recommissioned at Groton, Connecticut, on 6 January 1923.